microsoft/azuredevopsgenerator/CONTRIBUTING.md

 ## About this project

+Organizations struggle with the number of tasks to adopt a cloud technology due to the lack of an agile methodology to plan, execute, and validate its initial success and deploy into production.

+The purpose of this iniaitive is to simplify the process for organizations by providing DevOps templates for various cloud technologies; you can then use the Azure DevOps Demo Generator to import these into your own DevOps project.
+The templates include specific Work Items with actionable steps to implement the aforementioned cloud technologies.

 ## Contribution Guidelines

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.